tuohyrhys/rhystuohy/README.md

 # Rhys Tuohy — Engineering Portfolio

 Hi!
-I’m Rhys Tuohy — an incoming Engineering Science student at the University of Toronto.
+I’m Rhys Tuohy — an Engineering Science student at the University of Toronto with a 3.7 SGPA & CGPA.
 I build engineering systems that mix hardware + software: rocketry guidance/control concepts, vehicle control ideas, CAD/manufacturing work, and hands-on projects focused on real, physical outcomes.

 This repo is my living portfolio.
 It’s not “perfect” yet — I’m actively adding documentation, photos, and code as I clean things up and make them publishable.